cknightdevelopment/ng-form-rules/README.md

 ## <a id="examples"></a>Examples

 We have links to pertinent examples throughout our [documentation][link-wiki], or you can just pick from a [list of our examples][link-examples].
-We use StackBlitz for all our examples, which allows you to fully interact, fork, edit, etc. them.
+We use StackBlitz for all our examples, which allows you to fully interact, fork, and edit them.

 ## <a id="license"></a> [License][link-mit-license]